Retropaint/skelform_dev_docs/src/animating.md

 - 2: Get next-most keyframe of current frame
 - 3: Provide safeguards in case either/both are invalid
 - 4: Generate frame data from both keyframes

+Once generated, the values from both keyframes are interpolated and returned/assigned.

 ```go
 func interpolateKeyframes(